 Are All Therapeutic Lasers the Same?

 Therapeutic lasers are not all the same.
 The two classes of therapeutic laser in common use are class III and class IV.
 Class III therapeutic lasers are lower powered and typically use shorter wavelengths.
 Class IV therapeutic lasers are higher powered and use longer wavelengths.
 Different powered lasers will take different amounts of time to deliver the treatment dose of light energy.
 A higher-power laser translates to a shorter treatment time overall.

-How is the dose of light energy calculated, and how is it then delivered to the patient?
+How is the Dose of Light Energy Calculated?
+How is it Delivered to the Patient?

 The therapeutic laser dose is expressed in joules of energy delivered at the skin surface.
 The dose is calculated by taking into consideration the type of laser equipment being used, the surface area of the affected body part, and the size of the patient.
 The dosage to treat deep tissues largely depends on patient size; for example, the bigger and bulkier the patient, the higher the concentration of energy needed.
 The laser dosage for treating superficial conditions is more consistent for many patients, regardless of size.

 Once the dose of laser energy at the surface is determined, the surface area over the tissue to be treated is measured.
 With class III therapeutic lasers, the laser handpiece is typically moved around the area to be treated in a grid pattern; the handpiece remains in each spot until a certain number of joules of energy are delivered.
 The higher-power density of a class IV therapeutic laser means that the handpiece should remain in fairly constant motion, “painting” the surface of the treatment area in a systematic pattern.

 Does My Pet Have to Be Shaved to Receive Therapeutic Laser?

 Unlike therapeutic ultrasound, therapeutic laser does not require shaving the hair over the area to be treated.